 John moved to New York in 2008 to spearhead Lawdragon’s east coast editorial outreach and has also served as a producer for Zeila Films on the documentary Displaced, about the Somali-American community in Minnesota and a related terrorist investigation there.
 He has recently traveled to South Africa, The Hague, Bosnia-Herzegovina, Serbia and Rwanda to research how post-conflict societies forge accountability mechanisms for war crimes and other human rights abuses.
 Prior to entering journalism, John worked as a research fellow for a major arms control lobbying group in Washington, D.C. and as a researcher for a policy consulting firm.

 Catherine McGregor (photo by Stephen Wallace)

-As Chief of Strategic Development and Partner, Catherine is responsible for providing strategic direction on all aspects of Lawdragon’s business.
+Catherine is Managing Editor and heading up Lawdragon's new Insights Guides.
+She is responsible for providing strategic direction on all aspects of Lawdragon’s business.
 She is passionately interested in the role of the client in determining the future of legal services and is a longtime advocate of diversity in the law.

 She has many years experience in the legal publishing and rankings space having previously served as Managing Editor at Chambers and Partners.
 While there, she was a key member of the firm’s Executive Management Committee.
 Her role was to provide management and editorial oversight of all Chambers directories and publications and she was also responsible for business strategy and development.